Staying Safe Online: A Cybersecurity Guide For Everyone

 Such an attack sounds rather complicated, but in reality the going rate for SIM Swapping is about $100 per number.
 Seriously, if you have a cellphone number on an account that you control, remove it ASAP.

 If you have an account where a cellphone number is required, my recommendation would be to get a Google Voice number, install the Google Voice app on your phone, and turn off SMS forwarding of messages.
 When a text comes in to the Google Voice number, you will get an alert on your phone with the contents of the text.
-(You did enable 2FA for your Google Account, right?)
+(You did enable 2FA or set up a passkey for your Google Account, right?)

 Put a PIN on Your Cellphone Account